NCBI-Hackathons/Computational_Medicine_1/CVD/README.md

    opening of SNP arrays →
    processing of GWAS odds ratios →
-   3000 random snp collections from people without display of hypertrophic cardiomyopathy →
+   3000 random snp collections from people without display of hypertrophic cardiomyopathy → gather data, bring to R and compute the risk score

  **Output:** the polygenic risk score and how it compares to the 3000 random snp collections